ntf/cuhk-code-defense/README.md

 Project Name : Code Defense
 This is a turn-based web game that need "player" write simple program (or instructure) to command his/her character to cast Magic spells to fight and stop the enemies from reaching the red line.

-Demo: http://codedefense-ntf.rhcloud.com/  (Please let me know it is not available)
+Demo: http://codedefense-ntf.rhcloud.com/  (Please let me know if it is not available)

 Javascript with node-browserify
 CreateJS (http://www.createjs.com/)